iamfaisalkhan/CarND-Behavioral-Cloning/README.md

 #**Behavioral Cloning**

-The  main aim of the behavioral clonning project was to train a convolution neural network to mimic human driving behavior using the open source [Udacity Car Simulator] (https://github.com/udacity/self-driving-car-sim).
+The  main aim of the behavioral cloning project was to train a convolution neural network to mimic human driving behavior using the open source [Udacity Car Simulator] (https://github.com/udacity/self-driving-car-sim).
 This document explains our approach to the problem along with the explanation of the training data and final model.

 [//]: # (Image References)